Member Profile: AJ Christensen

 3. Where did you complete your formal education?

 I got my BS in Computer Science at the University of Illinois at Urbana-Champaign (UIUC).
-Currently working on an MS in Educational Technology.
+I got my MS in Science Learning in Digital Environments.

 4. How did you first get involved with ACM SIGGRAPH?

-I founded the UIUC ACM SIGGRAPH Student Chapter which is still going strong today!
+I founded the University of Illinois ACM SIGGRAPH Student Chapter which is still going strong today!

 5. What is your favorite memory of a SIGGRAPH conference?